Video presentation of this page

 He chooses to avoid the words "deficit" and "disorder" and for every problematic trait, he describes a useful counterpart (see the ADHD Traits.

-You can see that the CDC description leans toward the pathology lens.
+You can see that the CDC description favors toward the pathology lens.
 Although the second description does not mention the benefits (e.g., heightened creativity and the ability to hyperfocus)

 it frames ADHD more positively as an issue of "interest" rather than "focus."